AttAditya/SST28-Batch-B/CONTRIBUTE/README.md

-Create a file with your roll number `23bcs10138.txt` And its data should be your name.
+My Roll Number is 24Bcs10299
-My Name is Tejas Kumat
+My Name is Tejas Kumat....